DOSull/Geographical-Computing/README.md

 If you cannot complete an assignment or sit a test or examination, refer to [Aegrotats](www.victoria.ac.nz/home/study/exams-and-assessments/aegrotat)

 ## Lecture and lab schedule
-Lectures are in Cotton 110 at 10AM on Thursdays and will be followed immediately by related lab sessions in the same location.
-The combined session will last up to three hours, finishing up before 1PM.
+Lectures are in Cotton 110 at 9AM on Thursdays and will be followed immediately by related lab sessions in the same location.
+The combined session will last up to three hours, finishing before noon.

 ## Contact details
 ### Lecturer/coordinator